A structured latent space for human body motion generation

 \subsection{Training}

-The network is trained as a classical VAE with a two term loss: a reconstruction term which represents the difference between the input and output vectors, and a regularization term to constrain the latent variables to follow a known prior distribution.
+The network is trained with a reconstruction term to minimize the difference between the input and output vectors, and a regularization term to constrain the latent variables to follow a known prior distribution.
 The training is divided into two phases.
-First, we consider a reconstruction loss on the spatio-temporal representation $\motionRep$ and second, we replace this loss by a loss computed directly on the sequence of meshes $\meshSeq$ in $\mathbb{R}^3$.
-Considering a reconstruction loss on $\motionRep$ first allows for a fast and memory efficient initialization.
+First, we consider a reconstruction loss on $\motionRep$ to allow for fast and memory efficient initialization.
+Second, we replace it by a loss computed directly on the sequence of anchor meshes $\meshSeq$ in $\mathbb{R}^3$.